axiom4/library/docs/README_PART10.md

-# A Full Test Application Using Django and Angular (Part 10) - Advanced Django Filters
+# A Full Test Application Using Django and Angular (Part 10) - Advanced Django Filters and Paginations

 This document provides a comprehensive guide to using advanced filtering techniques in Django applications with the help of the `django-filters` library.
 It also explains how to integrate filtering, searching, and ordering functionalities into Django REST Framework views and viewsets.